Chimekinglsey/Easy_HR/README.md

 EasyHR aims to simplify HR tasks, making it easier for organizations to manage their workforce efficiently.

 ### Features
-# Employee Record Management
+# Employee Record Management:
 EasyHR makes it easy to create, update, and manage employee records.
 You can quickly add new employees, update their contact information, and track their employment history.

-# Payroll Management
+# Payroll Management:
 EasyHR makes it easy to manage payroll.
 You can easily create and process payroll, and generate reports on payroll expenses.

-# Leave Management
+# Leave Management:
 EasyHR makes it easy to track employee leaves.
 You can easily create and approve leave requests, and generate reports on leave usage.

-# Employee Directory
+# Employee Directory:
 EasyHR provides a central repository for employee contact information.
 This makes it easy to find the contact information of any employee in your organization.

-# Security
+# Security:
 EasyHR is a secure application that complies with industry standards.
 Your employee data is safe and secure with EasyHR.

 # Performance Evaluation
 Performance Evaluation is a critical feature in EasyHR that allows organizations to assess and track the performance of their employees.
 It provides a structured framework for setting performance goals, conducting regular reviews, and documenting employee achievements.